connext/indra/README.md

 ### Locked DB

 We've seen the database get locked on startup.
 Often, this manifests as `502 Bad Gateway` when you try to load the wallet UX.
-The cause is unclear at the moment (for some reason the db didn't shut down properly last time), but running `bash ops/unlock-db.sh` followed by `npm run restart` should fix the problem.
+The cause is unclear at the moment (for some reason the db didn't shut down properly last time), but running `bash ops/unlock-db.sh` followed by `npm restart` should fix the problem.